-Credit Risk: At June 30, 2016, the University was not exposed to credit risk on its interest rate swaps because the swaps had negative fair values.
+Credit Risk: As of June 30, 2017, the University was not exposed to credit risk on its interest rate swaps because the swaps had negative fair values.
 However, should interest rates change and the fair value of the swap becomes positive, the University would be exposed to credit risk in the amount of the derivative's positive fair value.
 The swap agreements require termination should the University's or the counterparty's credit rating fall below either Baa2 as issued by Moody's or BBB as issued by S&P or Fitch.
 Also, under the terms of the swap agreements, should one party become insolvent or otherwise default on its obligations, provisions permit the nondefaulting party to accelerate and terminate all outstanding transactions.
 To mitigate the potential for credit risk, if the counterparty's credit quality falls below A3 as determined by Moody's or A- as determined by S&P, the swap will be collateralized by the counterparty with cash, U.S. government or agency securities.
 If the counterparty is required to collateralize, then the collateral will be posted with a third party custodian or secured party.
 The swap agreements entered into by the University are held with separate counterparties.
-All the counterparties are rated A or better.
+All the counterparties are rated A1/A+ or better.

 Interest Rate Risk: The University is exposed to interest rate risk on its interest rate swaps.
 The fair values of these instruments are highly sensitive to interest rate changes.
-Because rates have changed since the effective dates of the swaps, both of the swaps have a negative fair value as of June 30, 2016.
+Because rates have changed since the effective dates of the swaps, both of the swaps have a negative fair value as of June 30, 2017.
 The negative fair value may be countered by a reduction in total interest payments required under the variable-rate bonds, creating lower synthetic interest rates.
 Because the coupons on the University's variable-rate bonds adjust to changing interest rates, the bonds do not have corresponding fair value increases.
-The fair values are the market values as of June 30, 2016.
-Both of the swaps outstanding have termination dates greater than 10 years.
+The fair values are the market values as of June 30, 2017.
+Both of the swaps outstanding have termination dates between 9 and 10 years.
 As the yield curve rises, the value of the swaps will increase and as rates fall, the value of the swaps will decrease.

 Basis Risk: The University is exposed to basis risk on the swaps when the variable payment received is based on an index other than Securities Industry and Financial Markets Association (SIFMA).
-Should the relationship between London Interbank Offering Rate (LIBOR) and SIFMA move to convergence, the expected cost savings may not be realized.
-The current outstanding swaps and the related bonds reset rates weekly/monthly and pay monthly.
-As of June 30, 2016, the SIFMA rate was 0.41% whereas 75% of LIBOR was 0.35%.
+Should the relationship between the London Interbank Offering Rate (LIBOR) and SIFMA move to convergence, the expected cost savings may not be realized.
+The current outstanding swaps and the related variable rate demand bonds reset rates weekly and pay monthly.
+As of June 30, 2017, the SIFMA rate was 0.89%, whereas 68% of LIBOR was 0.83% and 75% of LIBOR was 0.92%.